dgcruzing/svg_to_gif_converter/README.md

 - The first run may take longer as Windows security checks the application.
 - Some antivirus software may flag the .exe.
 This is a false positive due to how PyInstaller packages Python applications.

-For further assistance or to report issues, please contact [Your Contact Information or Project Repository URL].
+For further assistance work ask Claude :-).